croquet/croquet-react/docs/tutorials/3_React_Mondrian.md

 Note that we pass the cell `id` to the received `onClick` function.

-Now, we need to create the function that will change the clicked square to the selected color.
+Now, we need to create the function that will change the clicked cell to the selected color.

 Update the `App.tsx` file as follows: